ozan2003/cloakimg/README.md

 >
 > It is not recommended for use in systems where security is critical.

-A command-line tool for hiding and extracting UTF-8 text in images using RGB LSB steganography.
+A command-line tool for hiding and extracting UTF-8 text/binary data in images using RGB LSB steganography.

 ## Features

-- **Encode text into images**: Uses least significant bits of RGB channels.
+- **Encode text/binary data into images**: Uses least significant bits of RGB channels.
-- **Decode embedded text**: Recover hidden messages from compatible images.
+- **Decode embedded data**: Recover hidden messages from compatible images.
-- **File or inline input**: Provide text directly or from a UTF-8 text file.
+- **File or inline input**: Provide data directly or from a file.
 - **Optional encryption**: Store a key/nonce pair in files to encrypt data before embedding.
 - **Safe error handling**: Clear error messages and non-zero exit codes on failure.